-3. Leadership Opportunities (Residence Hall Council/Association)
+3. Leadership Opportunities (Residence Hall Association Community Council)

 Each residence hall has a Residence Hall Council.
 Combined, the councils constitute the Residence Hall Association.
-Students are elected president, vice president, secretary, treasurer, etc. to lead the councils.
+Students are elected president, vice president of programming for each residence hall and the apartment area communities.
+There will be a mister and miss to lead the four community council areas.
 Every student resident of a hall is a member of a Residence Hall Council.
 The Residence Hall Councils and Association provide excellent opportunities for students to meet each other, work together and enhance their organization and leadership skills.